Mo Brooks: 2022 Senate campaign

 On March 22, 2021, Brooks announced his candidacy for the U.S. Senate seat being vacated by the retiring Richard Shelby (R) in 2022.
-He positioned himself as a staunch ally of Trump, repeated Trump’s claim that the 2020 election was stolen, and alleged that socialists were taking over the government.
+He positioned himself as a staunch ally of Trump, repeated Trump's false claim that the 2020 election was stolen, and alleged that socialists were taking over the government.

 Trump endorsed Brooks in April 2021, but rescinded his endorsement in March 2022 when Brooks refused to "immediately" remove Biden from office and illegally hold a new presidential election.

+On May 24, Brooks placed second in the primary, behind Katie Britt.
+Since no candidate received 50% of the vote, a runoff was held on June 21.
+Brooks received 148,636 votes to Britt's 253,251.

 The House committee investigating the January 6 attack subpoenaed Brooks on May 12, 2022.
 On June 23, the day after he lost the primary in his Senate campaign, he announced his willingness to publicly testify before the committee.

 Electoral history

 Personal life

 Brooks met Martha Jenkins of Toledo, Ohio, at Duke University.
 They were married in 1976.
 She graduated from the University of Alabama with a degree in accounting.
 In 2004, she attended the University of Alabama in Huntsville for a degree in teaching.
 She has retired from teaching math at Whitesburg Middle School in Huntsville.
 They have two sons, two daughters, and ten grandchildren.

 Brooks joined the LDS Church in 1978, and though he still attends Mormon services with his wife, he considers himself a non-denominational Christian.

 On December 13, 2017, Brooks revealed in a House floor speech that he has prostate cancer.